cimitrasoftware/cimitra_win_user_admin/README.md

 44. Run a command/script after the Cimitra script has run
 45. Run a commmand/script and pass the SamAccountName to the command
 46. Run an Email Address report for a user in Active Directory
+47. Create a new user from a copy of a Template User Object, then modify the HomeDrive and HomeDirectory attributes
+48. Create a new Actuve Directory user, and then update attributes of the new user from a Template User Object
+49. Create a new Exchange user, and then update attributes of the new user from a Template User Object
+50. Modify an Active Directory user, and then update attributes of the new user from a Template User Object

 **ADDITIONAL FUNCTIONALITY**